 Licences the Department for Education provides to schools, and where to get advice on buying additional licences.

-From April 2015, we provide licences from the following copyright management organisations (CMOs) for all primary and secondary state-funded schools in England:
+We provide licences from the following copyright management organisations (CMOs) for all primary and secondary state-funded schools in England:

 - Copyright Licensing Agency, for print and digital copyright content in books, journals and magazines

 - Schools Printed Music Licence, for printed music